 The multi-user onboarding pattern is used to address onboarding scenarios where more than one users may share a device.
 Users are able to select from a list of existing accounts on the device to login with or add a new account.

-Multi-user onboarding pattern is an extension of, or additional module to, the general onboarding pattern which can be better illustrated here.
+This pattern is an extension of, or additional module to, the general onboarding pattern.
+For more information, click here.

 • App Logo: Optional, recommended for better branding visuals.

 • App Title: Use clear and concise naming conventions for the application’s title.
 It’s recommended to keep the title length to two rows for compact screens and one row for regular.

 User profile can contain items that provide more information about the user such as a profile image, user’s name, job title, etc. The items are fully customizable to provide admins and developers the flexibility to address any privacy or security concerns.

 • User Image: Optional, if a user’s profile image is not available, the user’s initials can replace the image instead.

 • User Title: Use as the primary identifier for the user, such as their name.

 • User Subtitle: Use as the secondary identifier for the user, such as their job title.

 • Passcode Field: Can be set to accept strictly numeric or alphanumeric.